burlachenkok/burlachenkok.github.io/_posts/2021-1-3-First-Semester-at-KAUST-post.md

 There are a lot of materials.
 And in my personal feeling, this course should have 6 credits.

 The course was taught by [prof. Peter Richtarik](https://richtarik.org/) and has a lot of interaction with the students.
+In particular, the professor proceeds with lecture materials only if everybody understands what is going on.

 If you're a student, you love math, and you're working to create future Machine Learning/AI you should enroll in it definitely!

 From [course description](https://courses.kaust.edu.sa/StudentCourses/GetPdf?fileName=2021-Fall-CS_331-00110657.pdf&isExternal=False):